 As a growing city, we need to make a conscious effort to ensure a portion of the housing stock remains affordable for our residents.
-I believe that a percentage of all new housing constructions should be affordable.
-I also want to work with the community to determine what the true level of “affordability” is for those in need of safe, cost-effective housing.
+We believe that a percentage of all new housing constructions should be affordable.
+We also want to work with the community to determine what the true level of “affordability” is for those in need of safe, cost-effective housing.
 Housing is a human rights issue and all people deserve safe and affordable housing.

 Destination Medical Center (DMC)

 In order for the city of Rochester to ensure long-standing prosperity and economic growth that benefits every individual and local business; we must look at DMC through the lens of community partnerships, co-operation, and co-creating.

 The organizations and groups involved in DMC would benefit from community partnerships when putting forth plans for new construction and street designs.
 When we are not focused on the health, wealth, and vitality of the city residents we are moving away from what makes Rochester great and focusing efforts and resources in disconnecting Rochester's downtown from its residents, who support and help the city grown.